One moment...

 Pharmaceutical Scientist

-Have you ever wondered how a plant or a patch of mold becomes a pill that a doctor prescribes to treat disease?
+Have you ever wondered how a plant or a sponge from the ocean becomes a medication that a doctor prescribes to treat disease?

 Developing new drugs takes a very long time and costs a great deal of money.
 There are three stages to this process:

-• Research – identifying new compounds that help treat disease
+• Discovery: Identifying new compounds that help treat disease

-• Testing – administering the new drug to animals and humans to make sure it is safe and effective
+• Development: Administering the new drug to animals and humans to make sure it is safe and effective

-Creating new medicines requires a large team of scientists with training in many different scientific disciplines, including chemistry, biology, bioinformatics and genetics.
+Creating new medicines requires a large team of scientists with training in many different scientific disciplines including various areas of chemistry, biology, engineering, informatics and medicine.

-During the research phase, pharmaceutical scientists may examine thousands of molecular compounds before they find one that effectively fights disease without hurting the patient.
-If a pharmaceutical scientist identifies a promising new drug agent today, it may take up to 20 years before the medicine is available in your drug store.
+During the discovery phase, pharmaceutical scientists may examine thousands of molecular compounds before they find one that effectively fights disease without harming the patient.
+Alternatively, hundreds of molecular pathways are evaluated to determine if a protein can alter the signaling in a beneficial way.
+If a pharmaceutical scientist identifies a promising new compound or target today, it may take up to 20 years before the medicine is available in your drug store.

 Pharmaceutical scientists usually specialize in one aspect of the drug development process.
 They may: